When consuming a SOAP web service you can use your own .NET code to change the connection or to customize the message in the request and/or response.

 Note: Extension actions using the SOAP Extensibility API can only be used in the context of a SOAP callback flow.

-OutSystems provides guidelines on how to implement common use cases of SOAP advanced extensibility.
-Check the sub-topics of this page for more information.
+Check this page sub-topics for guidelines on how to implement common use cases of SOAP advanced extensibility.

 Articles in this Section